AudiusProject/docs.audius.org/docs/api/oauth.md

 Follow the instructions [here](./sdk.md#installation) to install and initialize the Javascript SDK.

-If you are not able to use the Javascript SDK (for example, if you are developing a mobile app), skip to [Manual implementation](#manual-implementation).
+If you are not able to use the Javascript SDK (for example, if you are developing a mobile app), skip to [Manual Implementation](#manual-implementation).

 #### 1. Initialize the SDK `oauth` feature